Dante2141/Microsoft-365-Administration/README.md

 ## Introduction
-Microsoft's flagship cloud platform provides IT administrators with a seamless way to manage users, resources, and services within a virtualized environment.
+Microsoft's flagship cloud platform provides IT administrators a seamless way to manage users, resources, and services within a virtualized environment.
 In this lab project, I will demonstrate my proficiency in using Microsoft 365.

 ## Basic Account Administration
 Managing user accounts is one of the core responsibilities in Windows 365 administration.
-Adding users involves integrating their credentials into the system through the Microsoft 365 Users Tab.
+The "Users" tab is where administrators manage user accounts within the organization.
+It allows administrators to create, modify, and delete user profiles.
+Also, Administrators can assign licenses, manage roles and permissions and monitor user activity.

+Many administration tasks can be done from the user tab.
+I showcase my proficiency with the most common task.

 The following is me performing common account administration: